reiase/hyperparameter/README.md

 ### [parameter tunning for researchers](examples/sparse_lr/README.md)

-This example shows how to use hyperparameter in your research projects, and make your experiments reproducible.
+This example demonstrates how to use hyperparameter in research projects, and make experiments reproducible.

 ### [experiment tracing for data scientists](examples/mnist/README.md)

-This example shows experiment management with hyperparameter, and tracing the results with mlflow.tracing.
+This example showcases experiment management with hyperparameter and result tracing with mlflow.tracing.